christianityorigins/website/books/_posts/2016-04-01-christianity-and-its-secularized-variants.md

 Preface

-Every successful race in history has had a religion that served the practical purpose of cultivating a shared identity and culture and set values to strive toward.
-Christianity serves none of these purposes.
+Every successful race in history has had a religion that served the practical purpose of cultivating a shared identity and culture.
+Christianity does the opposite of this.
 It is a foreign and all-encompassing religion that demands the complete erasure of native gods, cultures, traditions, and instills a slave morality into all the people it is forced onto.
-Furthermore, as well as destroying native religions and cultures, Christianity breaks the tribal social contract and replaces it with universalism which was its most destructive innovation.
+It is single-handidly responsibile for the destruction of Rome, the Dark Ages, and the death of billions of people.

-        Christianity is designed to transvaluate a groups ethnic values so that the weak, debased, and traitorous become the nobility.
-Weaponizing the outcastes is how the system works, and is why it is such a powerful divide-and-conquer Trojan Horse religion.
+        The christian system is designed to transvaluate a groups ethnic values so that the weak, debased, and traitorous become the nobility.
+Weaponizing the outcastes is how the system gaisn power, and is why it is such a powerful divide-and-conquer Trojan Horse religion.

         The first part of this book explains how the slave morality works, through universalism and the transvaluation of a groups ethnic values and is heavily dependent upon the work of Friedrich Nietzsche.
 The second part explains how Leftism and Marxism are Christianity's atheist-compatible sects.